asdfghjkl623/scancontext/README.md

   - See the directory `cpp/module/Scancontext`
   - Features
     - Light-weight: a single header and cpp file named "Scancontext.h" and "Scancontext.cpp"
-      - Our module has KDtree and we used [nanoflann]("https://github.com/jlblancoc/nanoflann"). nanoflann is an also single-header-program and that file is in our directory.
+      - Our module has KDtree and we used <a href="https://github.com/jlblancoc/nanoflann"> nanoflann </a>. nanoflann is an also single-header-program and that file is in our directory.
     - Easy to use: A user just remembers and uses only two API functions; `makeAndSaveScancontextAndKeys` and `detectLoopClosureID`.
     - Fast: tested the loop detector runs at 10-15Hz (for 20 x 60 size, 10 candidates)
   - Example: Real-time LiDAR SLAM
-    - We integrated the C++ implementation within the recent popular LiDAR odometry code, [LeGO-LOAM]("https://github.com/RobustFieldAutonomyLab/LeGO-LOAM").
+    - We integrated the C++ implementation within the recent popular LiDAR odometry code, <a href="https://github.com/RobustFieldAutonomyLab/LeGO-LOAM"> LeGO-LOAM </a>.
     - That is, LiDAR SLAM = LiDAR Odometry (LeGO-LOAM) + Loop detection (Scan Context) and closure (GTSAM)
-    - For details, see `cpp/example/lidar_slam` or refer this [repository]("https://github.com/irapkaist/sc-legoloam").
+    - For details, see `cpp/example/lidar_slam` or refer this <a href="https://github.com/irapkaist/sc-legoloam"> repository </a>.
 ---